 In the run-up to our major exhibition, 'Roads of Arabia.
-Archaeological Treasures from Saudi Arabia', due to go on show at the Pergamon Museum on 26 January 2012, the Museum of Islamic Art now presents a series of stunning photographs by the Düsseldorf-based artist Ursula Schulz-Dornburg, featuring landscape shots from the Hejaz.
+Archaeological Treasures from Saudi Arabia', due to go on show at the Pergamon Museum on 26 January 2012, the Museum für Islamische Kunst (Museum for Islamic Art) now presents a series of stunning photographs by the Düsseldorf-based artist Ursula Schulz-Dornburg, featuring landscape shots from the Hejaz.

 The Hejaz is an endless expanse of desert, traversed in parts by impassable mountains.
 The photographs capture the emptiness of this barren landscape, the faded trails and dirt roads that cross the land, apparently leading nowhere.
 They are the remains of ancient pilgrim and caravan routes, along which goods were transported from the south of Arabia to Syria in the north and vice versa.